golark/train_gpt/README.md

 # 🚀 Train GPT2 Performance Model for ~$5

+> **Note**: This repo is based on [Andrej Karpathy's nanoGPT](https://github.com/karpathy/nanoGPT), with adaptations to decrease cost to train and performance improvements

 This repo is to build and benchmark models intended to **outperform GPT2** (124M) — all while keeping total training costs **under $10** (estimated GPU rental, late 2025). 💸⚡️

 - 🧠 **Cutting-edge Techniques:** Integrating the latest SOTA research to slash training time *and* expenses!